Building with Matchbox DAGs¶

 , for example?

-objects will often select the same column names from multiple sources, so column names must be qualified with their source.
+extracts data to a columnar format.
+Models will often query the same column names from multiple sources, so column names must be qualified with their source.

-Note how the fields specified in select are “qualified” with the source they came from.
+Note how the fields specified are “qualified” with the source they came from.
+When defining cleaning instructions, we need to refer to qualified source names too.
+Source.f()

 is provided as a convenient way to select fields qualified by a source.